Catholics Affirm Sola Scriptura

 video,

-“interpretive tradition” over against the verse’s, “clear
+“interpretive traditions” over the verse’s, “clear

 teachings.”

-Which, again, is fine – everyone does it.
+Again, everyone does it.
 But it

 Catholics add unbiblical, “traditions of men.”